 This course is an excellent option for professionals and graduates in architecture, landscape architecture, urban planning or closely related areas, who want to develop and extend their professional expertise, but we also welcome applicants from other disciplines.
 It is ideal for graduates of the Bachelor of Architecture and Environments.

-Urban design emerged as a distinct field in Australia about 20 years ago in response to a need for better design skills at urban scales: streets, street blocks, town centres, city districts, new suburbs, cross-city infrastructure.
-Since that time, urban design has expanded enormously.
-Today, design professionals with good urban design knowledge and skills are much sought after by private consulting firms, development organisations and local and state governments, where they are required to prepare and evaluate urban design policies, strategies, frameworks, guidelines, concepts, master plans and programs, as well as be involved in the more detailed design and management of urban spaces.
+Professionals with good urban design knowledge and skills are highly sought after by private consulting firms, development organisations, and local and state governments, where they are required to prepare and evaluate urban design policies, strategies, frameworks, guidelines, concepts, master plans and programs, and be involved in the more detailed design and management of urban spaces.

 Urban designers are crucial for solid development evaluation, and to enhance perspectives on urban conservation and transformation.
 There is also a small but growing demand for urban design educators and media commentators.

 The Master of Urban Design will help you to develop expertise in different types of urban projects, and inform your professional practice with a thorough understanding of the policy environment that drives design and development.

 This degree is a two‑year, 96-credit-point version of the specialist 18-month master’s programs in Urban Design, Heritage Conservation, Urban and Regional Planning.
 This extended timeframe enables you to experience a cross‑disciplinary approach while still specialising in a specific area of professional interest.